Historic Santa Cruz Skateboard / Surf Archives Converted to HD mp4

 AV output the tapes using the H.264 Codec (max bitrate) and increased the resolution to 1280 x 720 60p.
 By converting the interlaced odd and even fields to 60 full frames per second, the motion of the video is smooth and the edging detail is sharp without jagged edges.
 Furthermore, these HD 720 60p mp4 files can be played anywhere and everywhere including MAC, and Smart TVs.
 They can even be uploaded and played at 720 60p on Facebook, Youtube, Instagram, etc…

-Check out a clip from this 3/4″ U-matic Tape Transfer to Digital HD mp4 below!
+Check out a still from this 3/4″ U-matic Tape Transfer to Digital HD mp4 below!

 Super 8 Film Transfer to HD Digital mp4 Files: